Ecodev/gims/docs/content/data_reconciliation.rst

     approved data, they can do so by changing the status of the questionnaire from "new" to "published".

-Having added one or several new datasets; ignored certain filters and eventually also certain questionnaires, the resulting trend line will provide the result for the National Statistics Office (NSO) [1].
+Having added one or several new datasets (in the example below "DAT10"); ignored certain filters and eventually also certain questionnaires, the resulting data points and trend line will provide the National Statistics Office's version [1].
 The difference with the original JMP data points and trend line (in shaded color and dashed line) [2] are clearly visible.

 .. note::